 Apply a New Ceramic Coating or Other Paint Protection Product

 The second reason why a car owner would consider removing a coating is to apply a fresh coat of the same product or install a different paint protection product.
-Most manufacturers of coating products agree that after 2 to 3 years of daily exposure to the elements, car washes, and driving, the ceramic coating will begin to wear thin.
+Most ceramic coating products begin to wear thin after 2 to 3 years of exposure to the elements, car washes, road debris, and other driving risks.

 When this happens, it’s recommended to remove the old coating from the clear coat, start with new prep work (including paint correction if needed), then reapplying a new ceramic coating.